JFK Lancer Material: The Pistol Whipping of Jack Martin

 • In this interview, which I cannot find the date for, she claimed that Martin hit Guy first after Guy caught him behind the rail in his files.

 • She claims in this interview that she and Guy checked to see if Martin grabbed the “file” on Oswald.
 Other interviews make no mention of any file on Oswald.
-FIND CITE

 Red Flags